UtrechtUniversity/yoda/docs/design/metadata/metadata-form-json.md

 },
 ```

-In the example above, Start date and end date are dependent fields.
+In the example above, `Start_Date` and `End_Date` are dependent fields.
 I.e. if either one is holding data, the other field must hold data as well.

-## Specific Yoda structure attributes
+## Specific Yoda attributes

-yoda:structure @TODO
--compound
+Yoda:structure attributes
-A combination of form elements that can be regarded as one element.
+- compound: A combination of form elements that can be regarded as one element.
--Subproperties
-A subproperty structure is contstructed of 1 main item and a properties section.
-This section can be an elaborate structure of formelements in itself
+- subproperties: A subproperty structure consists of one main item and a properties section.
+This section can be an elaborate structure of form elements in itself.
--required

-"yoda:required": true
-Yoda specific indication for handling of mandatoriness of array elements.
+The "yoda:required" attribute specifies whether an element is mandatory.

 ## Example of complex structure

-Following example show a complex datastructure for Contributor entity.
+The following example shows a complex datastructure for a Contributor entity.

 ![Contributor data structure](img/metadata-contributor.png)

 *Main structure*
 Main structure is a subproperty structure.
 It consists of Name as leadpropery and the entire structure below  as its subproperty.

 The entire Contributor structure can be duplicated.
 I.e. copied including the entire subpropery structure.

 *Subproperty structure*
 Consists of 2 elements (Contributor type and Affiliation) and 1 compound element Person identifier (holding 2 compound elements).

 Affiliation and Person Identifier can be added multiple times.

 When a Person identifier type is added, a corresponding identifier is required as well.
 This is arranged by setting dependencies between the two fields.